apache/solr-sandbox/ENCRYPTION.md

 `encrypterFactory` is an optional parameter to specify the `org.apache.solr.encryption.crypto.AesCtrEncrypterFactory` to use.
 By default `CipherAesCtrEncrypter$Factory` is used.
-You can change to `LightAesCtrEncrypter$Factory` for a more lightweight and efficient implementation (+10% perf), but it calls an internal com.sun.crypto.provider.AESCrypt() constructor which logs a JDK warning (Illegal reflective access).
+You can change to `LightAesCtrEncrypter$Factory` for a more lightweight and efficient implementation (+10% perf), but it calls an internal com.sun.crypto.provider.AESCrypt() constructor which either logs a JDK warning (Illegal reflective access) with JDK 16 and below, or with JDK 17 and above requires to open the access to the com.sun.crypto.provider package with the jvm arg `--add-opens=java.base/com.sun.crypto.provider=ALL-UNNAMED`.

 `EncryptionUpdateHandler` replaces the standard `DirectUpdateHandler2` (which it extends) to store persistently the encryption key id in the commit metadata.
 It supports all the configuration parameters of `DirectUpdateHandler2`.